-The 20 person panel consisted of the following administrators: Chair of the Department of Engineering and Society W. Bernard Carlson, Associate Dean for Diversity and Inclusion John Gates, Director of Undergraduate Success Lisa Lampe, and Executive Associate Dean for Academic Affairs Maite Brandt-Pierce.
-Arman began by giving a brief introduction highlighting the statistic mentioned above, then opened the floor to anyone who wanted to comment on STS courses—their role, successes and failures, and potential.
+The administrators in attendance were: Chair of the Department of Engineering and Society W. Bernard Carlson, Associate Dean for Diversity and Inclusion John Gates, Director of Undergraduate Success Lisa Lampe, and Executive Associate Dean for Academic Affairs Maite Brandt-Pierce.

-“Part of the issue is engineering students are encouraged to see themselves as observers [as opposed to members] of society,” fourth-year computer science student Petar Duric said.
-“When we are studying STS, we are [actually] studying ourselves.”
+Arman opened the discussion with a brief introduction highlighting other major findings from his research then invited us to comment on the successes and failures of STS 1500.
+“Part of the issue [of STS 1500] is engineering students are encouraged to see themselves as observers as opposed to members of society,” fourth-year Petar Duric said.
+“When we are studying STS, we are actually studying ourselves.”

 Professor Carlson confirmed that all STS courses are, in fact, available to College students, and that a science and society course is required of all undergraduate students.
-However, issues regarding class size and scheduling were brought up, with mention of a need to expand the STS department since engineering students have difficulty getting into classes as is.
+However, class size and scheduling have been a couple limiting factors.
+The STS department realistically needs to expand in order to accommodate non-engineering students.

-Daniel Chen, a fourth-year STS major conducted a study on the STS program at the 4500 and 4600 levels, which included 46 interviews with the School of Engineering and Applied Science (SEAS) class of 2016 students.
-His findings showed that a devaluation of STS was common.
+A first-year commented on the curricular homogeneity of STS 1500: “It was mostly about Western white guys.
+Could we offer more options?”
+Fourth-year Daniel Chen, who’s majoring in STS, conducted a study on STS courses at the 4500 and 4600 levels, which included 46 interviews with students within the School of Engineering and Applied Science (SEAS) class of 2016.
+His findings revealed that a devaluation of STS was common.
 According to Daniel, those who enjoyed STS “would preface their appreciation with something like ‘and by the way, this isn’t the norm.
 I’m an anomaly.’”

-Dean Brandt-Pierce displayed results from the most recent alumni survey regarding STS.
-Of the 393 people interviewed, only 9% believed STS was “not important to my life”, while 37% believed it “adequately prepared” them for and was “important to my life”.
+Dean Brandt-Pierce displayed results from the most recent alumni survey concerning STS.
+Of the 393 people interviewed, only 9% believed STS was “not important to my life”, while 37% believed it “adequately prepared” them for life after college and was “important to my life”.

-“It doesn’t surprise me that people get it once they step out of the academic bubble here,” Sepehr commented, emphasizing how necessary it is for people to encounter the ‘real world’.
+“It doesn’t surprise me that people get [its importance] once they step out of the academic bubble here,” Sepehr commented, emphasizing how necessary it is for people to interact with the real world.

 “There’s this pervasive attitude that everyone hates STS, so [those who like it] don’t talk about it for fear of being outed.
 I get it.
 [Engineers] don’t want to talk about religion.
 They don’t want to talk about race.
 They’re engineers.
 They don’t know how to talk about it,” remarked assistant STS professor Sean Ferguson, concluding with the point that there is a fundamental difference between what engineers like and what they need to learn.

 Some suggested making the curriculum more interdisciplinary.
-I was reminded of a powerful statement made by my African American Studies professor, Sabrina Pendergrass: “What’s the point of having the best doctors and engineers if they don’t know the first thing about values like justice, fairness, and equality?”
-UVa engineering grads can do a stellar job at pitching a product, but can they coherently speak about structural racism, women and the male gaze, the intersectionality of mechanical reproduction and capitalism, etc?
+I was reminded of a powerful statement my African American Studies professor, Sabrina Pendergrass, gave one day in class: “What’s the point of having the best doctors and engineers if they don’t know the first thing about values like justice, fairness, and equality?”

-Issues regarding a disconnect within and between STS courses were also discussed.
-Some expressed that if the classes built off of each other, and if lecture and discussion were more cohesive, students would have less difficulty paying attention and would find immediate value in the course material.
-Others, like Sepehr, explained that they had easily identified a continuity.
+The points of disconnect within and between STS courses were also discussed.
+Some said that if the classes, as well as class components (lecture and discussion) had a more cohesive relationship to each other, students would have less difficulty paying attention and would find immediate value in the course material.
+Others, like Sepehr, explained that they had easily identified points of continuity.

-Above all, what the curriculum lacks is human interaction.
-All classes within the engineering school are short and held in large lecture halls consisting of hundreds of people.
-This is great for mass producing “global engineering leaders”, but not so great for providing a meaningful college experience.
+Above all, what the department and indeed SEAS itself lacks is human interaction.
+Most engineering courses are short and held in large lecture halls consisting of up to 400 people.
+This is great for mass producing “global engineering leaders”, but not so great for training future generations of citizens.